Our Experts

 Brunet-Jailly, Emmanuel

-Emmanuel Brunet-Jailly is Professor at the School of Public Administration and Director of the Jean Monnet Centre at the University of Victoria.
-Dr, Brunnet-Jailly holds the Jean Monnet Chair in Innovative Governance.
+Emmanuel Brunet-Jailly is Professor at the School of Public Administration and holds a Jean Monnet Chair in European Union Policy and Governance (2021-24) at the University of Victoria.
 He is also the the Lead of the Jean Monnet Network Border/Migration and the Lead of the SSHRC Borders in Globalization Partnership project (BIG).
 Currently, his research focuses on comparative and interdisciplinary theorization of cross-border urban regions & implications for European integration.
-Media Experience: Dr. Brunet-Jailly has an extensive outreach […]
+Media Experience: Dr. Brunet-Jailly has an extensive outreach experience in […]

 University of Victoria